burningtree/uson/README.md

 * Whitespace is not significant.
 * String quoting is optional.
 * In Array or Object, comma `,` can be replaced by whitespace ` `.
+* Object assignation with colon `:` can be repeated to create nested objects.

 #### Output modes
 There are two output modes: